upgini/upgini/README.md

 enricher.fit(X, y, eval_set, calculate_metrics=True, estimator=custom_estimator, scoring=custom_scoring, cv=custom_cv)
 ```

+## ✅ More tips-and-tricks

-### ✅ Optional: find features only give accuracy gain to existing data in the ML model
+### Find features only give accuracy gain to existing data in the ML model

 If you already have features or other external data sources, you can specifically search new datasets & features only give accuracy gain "on top" of them.

 Just leave all these existing features in the labeled training dataset and Upgini library automatically use them during feature search process and as a baseline ML model to calculate accuracy metric uplift.
-And won't return any features that might not give an accuracy gain to the existing feature space.
+Only features which improve accuracy will return.

-### ✅ Optional: check robustness of accuracy improvement from external features
+### Check robustness of accuracy improvement from external features

-You can validate external features robustness on out-of-time dataset using `eval_set` parameter.
-Let's do that:
+You can validate external features robustness on out-of-time dataset using `eval_set` parameter:
 ```python
 # load train dataset
 train_df = pd.read_csv("train.csv")